benders5e/benders5e/airbender.md

 <div style="height: 3em;">
 </div>
-### Evasion
+### Shunt (this needs a new name)
-At 9th level, your instinctive agility lets you dodge out of the way of certain area effects.
-When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
+At 9th level, you can use your reaction to push your allies out of harm's way.
+You use your Be the Leaf ability for this, and it counts as one of your uses per long rest.

 <!--div style="height: 3em;">
 </div-->